 - Specific — Choose a specific percentage of your income that you can put towards your savings with every paycheck.
 It is often recommended that 10 percent of your paycheck should be put towards your savings each month.
 Budget the rest of your expenses with the remaining 90 percent of your income each month.

-- Organized — A Capital One Study suggests, “Set up goal-directed banking accounts to help you focus on long-term goals.
+- Organized — The Capital One Mind Over Money Study suggests, “Set up goal-directed banking accounts to help you focus on long-term goals.
 For example, name an account after a big life goal that you want to work towards, such as buying a house.
 Use this account exclusively for your savings pool.“

 - Trackable — Many online tools make it easy to automate and track savings.
 Automating your savings allows you to auto deposit money from your paycheck into your savings account, meaning you don’t need to worry about it.
 Apps allow you to track all of your expenses and income, making you accountable to your savings plan.